Gun River Watershed Management Plan

 The bulk of the work for this project will consist of on the ground surveys.
 Point sources of pollution will be identified from waterway surveys.
 These sources might include sites of erosion, man-made debris, inadequate road-stream crossings, and others.
 Additionally, an agricultural inventory will be conducted to assess what strategies could be used to address contaminated runoff from farm fields, a major nonpoint source of pollution.
 These surveys will serve to identify likely sources of E.coli, phosphorus, and sediment which are the pollutants of highest concern in the watershed.

-Area of the Gun River Watershed
+Gun River Watershed Boundaries

 Purpose and Background